1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: Pottinger was appointed Resident to supervise Sindh affairs.

-33. The British annexationist designs in Sindh accelerated after:
+33. The British annexationist designs in Sindh accelerated after__________.

 A) Defeat in Afghanistan (1842)